hdinkel/passwordcard/README.md

 ![Password Card including user provided passwords](images/passwordcard3.png)

+## Closing remarks

+Passwordcards allow you to use strong passwords even without a digital password manager.
+Plus you need to have a password for your password manager, right?
+Now, where do you store that?
+In a passwordcard!
+They are also ideal as fallback solution for your most important passwords - print the passwordcard and put it in your wallet.

+However, keep in mind that there is a security/usability tradeoff here: passwordcards make it easier to use strong passwords, but they reduce security as an attacker who manages to find/steal your passwordcard, will have to bruteforce scan significantly less passwords...

-Please make sure to use passwords that have high entropy, otherwise anybody can spot them in the random background...
+Also, please make sure to use passwords that have high entropy, otherwise anybody can spot them in the random background (see example pictures above: you can easily spot the word 'passw0rd'...